We’ve heard it for decades. “Don’t smoke while pregnant! It’s dangerous for the baby!” But they mean smoking cigarettes. What about marijuana?

 Technically, yes.
 But only technically.

-Weed contains many of the same chemicals you find in cigarettes.
+Weed/Pot contains many of the same chemicals you find in cigarettes.
 Burning it causes the same chemical reactions, which cause toxic effects in the body.

-Does Marijuana Affect Unborn Babies?
+How Does Marijuana Affect an Unborn Baby?

-Marijuana does this as well.
+Smoking, vaping, or consuming marijuana does this as well.
 So yes, it does affect unborn babies.

 What kind of effects does marijuana cause?
 Research gives us the following list: